|Warm Up Time||15 sec|

 - Two magnetic oven lids;

 Battery life & charging options

-Pax Labs definitely made an improvement when it comes to battery life.
-They did this without making the device bigger.
+Pax Labs definitely made an improvement in the battery department.
+And they somehow managed to do this without making the device bigger.

-Pax 3 features a rechargeable (non-replaceable) 3500 mah Li-ion battery, which will provide you with 1.5 hours of use on a full charge (or 5-6 sessions).
+The Pax 3 features a rechargeable (non-replaceable) 3500 mah Li-ion battery, which will provide you with 1.5 hours of continuous use on a full charge (totaling at max 5-6 sessions).

-The battery takes 2.5 hours to recharge through the USB cable, and 90 to 100 minutes through the Pax power adapter.
+The battery takes 2.5 hours to fully charge fully with the USB cable, and 90 to 100 minutes with the Pax power adapter.